fellert/SI507F17_finalproject/README.md

 ## Installation/Requirements

-Run pip install requirements.txt to install the required python packages, including JSON, Requests, BeautifulSoup, Unittest, and Plotly.
+Run pip install requirements.txt to install the required python packages, including Requests, BeautifulSoup, psycopg2, urllib3, and Plotly.
+Other imported packages include unittest and JSON.
+Plotly has both online (using and API) and offline modes - this program uses the plotly.offline.plot to create graphs of stock data that will open in the user's browser as localhost.